r-grandorder/tri-hermes/en/pages/bamboo.md

 - 30 minutes before the event starts
 Melt reaches SE.RA.PH. of 2 hours ago.
 BB, sensing the irregularity, contacts her, and Melt shares her memory to make a plan.
 "The plan to off Kiara without being found out by Kiara" starts.
-BB starts making the slot and KP, so Kiara will think they're only for annyoing Chaldea.
+BB starts making the slot and KP, so Kiara will think they're only for annoying Chaldea.
 Melt visits the church, and meets the discarded Melt, for a lonely farewell.

 The master from Chaldea arrives.